mozilla/pontoon/README.md

 [django]: http://www.djangoproject.com/
 [gh-playdoh]: https://github.com/mozilla/playdoh

 Requirements
 ------------
 You need Python 2.6.

+To check out playdoh, run:

+    git clone --recursive git://github.com/mozilla/playdoh.git

 This project is set up to use a vendor library, i.e. a subdirectory ``vendor`` that contains all pure Python libraries required by this project.
-After checkout, run:

-    git submodule update --init --recursive
+The recursive checkout will also clone these requirements.

 In addition, there are compiled libraries (such as Jinja2) that you will need to build yourself, either by installing them from ``pypi`` or by using your